 Each of the islands offers up a different experience to holidaymakers.
 Tenerife is the largest, and here you could enjoy everything from golfing, hiking and diving holidays to more relaxing beach-based breaks, while trips to Lanzarote could include anything from culture-filled days admiring Cesar Manrique’s artwork to walks exploring Timanfaya National Park to lazy days by the pool.

-Our travel expert, Bob Atkinson, picked Sri Lanka as one of his top 10 destinations in 2013, and early spring is the ideal time to visit the island’s south west beach resorts as the dry season here runs from December to March.
+Early spring is the ideal time to visit Sri Lanka's south west beach resorts as the dry season here runs from December to March.

 But it’s not just beaches that attract holidaymakers to this tear-drop shaped island.
 Wildlife-lovers can go on a safari in Yala National Park, culture fans will love visiting the fortified city of Galle and the Temple of the Sacred Tooth in Kandy, while those who enjoy sampling the local cuisine on holiday will drool over the spicy plates of curry and colourful exotic fruit.